 Start to notice your inner critic, look for patterns.
 This could be certain parts of the day or before doing certain activities.
 Once you can preempt the inner critic, you can start to replace the negative thoughts with more positive ones or when you catch the inner critic tell the little voice that it’s not true.

-you could make a journal where you record all the achievements you have done at the end of every day, this will help you see how amazing you really are
+you could make a journal where you record all the achievements you have done at the end of every day.
+This will help you see how amazing you are.

 Find your passion and make it part of your life: